What is a prolactinoma?

 What are the signs and symptoms of a prolactinoma?

-- Problems thinking, remembering things, or moving some parts of your body.
+- Problems thinking, remembering, or moving parts of your body

 How is a prolactinoma diagnosed?

 - Blood tests are done to check prolactin and other hormone levels in your body.

 - CT or MRI scans may be done to look for a prolactinoma in your brain.
 You may be given contrast dye to help the tumor show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A visual field test checks your peripheral vision.